 E.L.
 Haynes is a learning community where every student — of every race, socioeconomic status, home language, and ability — prepares to thrive in college, career, and life.
 As a school, we work to make our educational system more equitable by providing learning experiences that help every student access the highest levels of education whenever possible.
-For students to be able to take more rigorous math courses in high school, such as Calculus and Advanced Placement math courses, they need to complete a specific sequence of math classes by the time they enter 8th grade.
-To help more students meet this requirement and be better prepared for high school, we will offer 7th grade students the opportunity to take a new math course called Math 7/8 and Algebra 1 in grades 7 and 8, respectively, will boost learning and make it easier for students to take more advanced math classes in high school and beyond.
-According to Chief Academic Officer Dr. Rikki Hunt Taylor, “Students who complete Math 7/8 will be in the strongest possible position when they enter high school, allowing them to take Advanced Placement classes and earn college credits before graduating from high school.”
+For students to be able to take more rigorous math courses in high school, such as Calculus and Advanced Placement math courses, they need to complete a specific sequence of math classes by the time they enter 9th grade.
+To help more students meet this requirement and be better prepared for high school, we will offer two new learning opportunities for students in specific grades next school year:

+Offering Math 7/8 and Algebra 1 in grades 7 and 8, respectively, will boost learning and make it easier for students to take more advanced math classes in high school and beyond.
+According to Chief Academic Officer Dr. Rikki Hunt Taylor, “Students who complete these new offerings will be in the strongest possible position when they enter high school, allowing them to take Advanced Placement classes and earn college credits before graduating from high school.”

 The benefits of completing Math 7/8 (in 7th grade) and Algebra 1 (in 8th grade) include:

-If you are interested in learning more about Math 7/8, or are ready to enroll, complete the Math 7/8 Interest Form as soon as possible.
+If you are interested in learning more, or are ready to enroll, complete the appropriate form below as soon as possible:

 Student Support Plan